Military and clinical

 Dr. Daw considers himself blessed and fortunate, indeed, he was assigned to the U.S. Army Dental Activity (DENTAC), Fort Rucker, commanded by Colonel Belman Maddox, one of the most senior officers in the dental corps.
-CPT Daw was quickly placed in the team dental treatment modality embraced by the dental corps, utilizing specially trained dental hygienists and assistants in a four chair system.
+CPT Daw was quickly placed in the team dental treatment modality embraced by the dental corps, utilizing specially trained dental hygienists (DTA's - dental therapist assistant), and assistants in a four chair system.
 This enabled the according of excellent dental care in an efficient manner to those who sacrifice so much - our military - as well as their family members.
 CPT Daw was placed on "team" after a relatively short period of time, owing to the respect COL Maddox had for UT graduates.
 On a number of occasions, COL Maddox, a Georgia bulldog, would indicate his respect for the clinical abilities of the UT trained dental officers he had encountered over the years.
 In fact, when the DENTAC's pedodontist tragically severed his fingers, COL Maddox selected CPT Daw from the six general dental officers assigned to the DENTAC to lead the pedodontic team at the post's elementary school.
 Although this was a Lieutenant Colonel slot, CPT Daw continued to provide dental care to the children of Fort Rucker for several months until a pedodontist was assigned.
 Again, COL Maddox was confident a UT trained dental officer could lead the five member dental team supporting children's dental health at Fort Rucker.
 There are some truly outstanding clinicians in Chattanooga and surrounding areas reflecting those high standards set forth by UT.

 Primarily delivering routine dental care and, on a rotational basis, after hours emergency oral surgical treatment, CPT Daw's duties while stationed at Fort Rucker included those of forensic officer and DENTAC representative on the Tumor Registry board at Lyster Army Hospital.
 As forensic officer, CPT Daw was required to perform dental identifications in several aviation accidents, an unfortunate consequence of the rigors encountered in rotary wing flight training.
 Fort Rucker's Safety Center, renamed the U.S. Army Combat Readiness Center, with its huge collection of aviation accident research data has mitigated to some degree the inherent dangers of rotary wing aviation.
 During CPT Daw's tour at Fort Rucker, engineering modifications to fuel delivery systems greatly reduced burn fatalities such that only his initial identifications involved fire, as opposed to subsequent fatalities resulting from trauma.

 As an Army dental officer, CPT Daw received training in advanced trauma life support (ATLS) and advanced cardiac life support (ACLS) at Walter Reed Army Hospital.
 Further, COL Maddox recommended him for attachment to the Second Combat Support Hospital, Fort Benning, GA, for oral surgical augmentation provided during the annual military maneuvers REFORGER.
 The combat support hospital supported the deployment of the First Infantry Division and the 82d Airborne Division's mobilization to Fulda Gap in defense of an armored attack from the former Soviet Union and their Warsaw Pact allies.
-There, he was part of a CSH staff that included a physician's assistant and a certified registered nurse anesthetist, as well as medical officers providing triage and stabilization of injuries sustained in this exercise conducted in France and Germany.
+There, he was part of a CSH staff that included a physician's assistant and a certified registered nurse anesthetist, as well as other medical officers providing triage and stabilization of injuries sustained in this exercise conducted in France and Germany.
 In addition, working with a U.S. Army liaison officer stationed at a German kaserne in Bavaria, CPT Daw and two of his professional colleagues volunteered to be the first to test a new confidence course designed and built by the U.S. military for inclusion in the basic training of German infantry.
 Noting some reluctance of the German military staff to accept this challenging course, the U.S. Army major in charge of the project wanted to show them that "dentists and nurses" were able to negotiate the course.
 Toward that end, three U.S. medical officers and one German volunteer negotiated the course as a team, emblemizing the close tactical operations conducted by the armies of Germany and the United States as part of NATO and Allied Forces Europe (AFE) military exercises designed to deter Soviet aggression.
 As a consequence of this, CPT Daw received a letter of commendation from the 2d CSH commander.

 REFORGER was an important aspect of Soviet deterrence in the European theater while there was an inter-German border.
 This forward defense of NATO had devolved from a powerful multinational force under President Kennedy to a weakened semblance of its former self.
 This was a result of the strain put on the U.S. military by the Vietnam conflict and France's departure from NATO.
 Congress resisted the continued billeting of tens of thousands of troops in Europe; war planners developed airlift operations designed to move a division, roughly 10,000 soldiers with airborne support, weekly, if conflict developed in the European theater.
 REFORGER was the annual exercise to ensure the war plan involving 19,000 units would be executed properly.